gaia-team/gaia-api-schemas/README.md

-# This repo contains all of the valid GAIA JSON schemas.
+# This repo contains all of the valid GPUdb JSON schemas.